 Professional program tuition for the PharmD, DVM, and professional degrees at Cascades are recommended to increase from 0% to 4% depending on the program (see Table 4).
 These rates were recommended by the particular programs after discussions with their students, an assessment of peer and market tuition rates, and an evaluation of demand for the programs.
-The DVM degree would increase at 3.5% and the PharmD program at 3.5%.
+The DVM degree would increase at 3.5% and the PharmD program at 4%, the latter to provide some additional resources for financial aid.
 The DPT degree at Cascades would increase 3.5% for residents and non-residents.
 Rates for the other professional programs at Cascades (MAT, Master of Counseling, MFA) would not increase.